Patilx97/DevOps/Docker/Run WordPress & MySql Docker container in an AWS Ubuntu instance/Run WordPress & MySql Docker container in an AWS Ubuntu instance.md

 ![error](https://github.com/stark303test/DevOps/blob/master/Docker/Run%20WordPress%20%26%20MySql%20Docker%20container%20in%20an%20AWS%20Ubuntu%20instance/images/error.jpg)

-8.You can create a custom Docker network and attach both containers to it:
+8. You can create a custom Docker network and attach both containers to it:

 To create custom Docker network:
 ```bash